When it comes to sports betting, every decision counts, including the ones you make without even realising it.

 One of these decisions is whether to enable or disable the “Accept All Odds Movement” feature.

 On the surface, this might seem minor – maybe you don’t mind slight odds changes when placing a bet.
+But it’s one of the easiest ways to lose value on your bets without realising it.

 However, this small setting can be the difference between long-term profit and consistent losses.
 It directly affects how your bets are placed when odds fluctuate, making it crucial to understand its impact.